AUTHOR

 Physician.
 Educator.
 Author.
 Committed to helping students understand stress mentally and physiologically, then providing them with practical tools they can use on a day-to-day basis for stress regulation.

-Academic stress often carries a strong emotional component that can be decoded neurologically.
+Academic stress often carries a strong emotional component that can be analyzed neurologically.
 Once students understand the nervous system’s response to stress, they gain the ability to improve focus, regulate emotion, and restore confidence under real-world challenges.

 Board-Certified Family Physician • Student Health and Preventive Care • Science-Based Stress Education